Today I’m sharing our Wild Wadi Waterpark review, which we visited as part of our visit to Dubai.

 It might not sound like the most natural itinerary but that’s the thing about Dubai – it’s like two different cities sharing the same space.

-After the walking tour, we checked into our second hotel in Dubai – the Madinat Jumeirah – and decided to head straight to the Wild Wadi water park.
+After our morning walking tour, we checked into our second hotel in Dubai – the Madinat Jumeirah – and decided to head straight to the Wild Wadi Waterpark.
 With temperatures in the mid 30s, Flea was beside herself with excitement at the idea of an on-site water park!

 If you’re a guest of the Jumeirah Beach or Madinat hotels, you’ll enjoy free, unlimited access to the Wild Wadi water park, which you can reach using a complimentary buggy from your hotel (unless you’re at the Jumeirah Beach Hotel, in which case it’s next door).
 I imagine it’s a huge draw for families staying at the Jumeirah resorts and hotels in Dubai.

-As water parks go, Wild Wadi is a little more modest than some we’ve visited but if you’re travelling with children, I personally think that’s something of a bonus.
+As water parks go, Wild Wadi is a little more intense than some we’ve visited but if you’re travelling with children, I personally think that’s something of a bonus.
+Visiting the park with my 10-year-old daughter, she was happy and confident to go on virtually all of the water slides.

 The rides, slides and attractions are all within a short walk of each other, and there’s plenty for younger or more timid children to do, along with two or three really good big slides for more daring members of the family.